iotaledger/susee-streams-poc/README.md

 [Add/Remove Subscriber](#addremove-subscriber) workflows the SUSEE application
 protocoll needs to provide the ability to switch between *Sensor Processing*, *Add/Remove Subscriber* and *Sensor Reinitialization* workflows on demand.
+The dynamic switch from *Sensor Processing* workflow to *Reinitialization* or *Add/Remove Subscriber* workflow is currently not implemented.

 #### Add/Remove Subscriber